 If you prefer to minimize your expenses and don’t value points as much, the Chase Ink Business Cash is another great option for your new business.
-This card offers a generous $500 sign-up bonus (after you spend $3,000 in the first three months of account opening), but the ongoing earning of points/cash back doesn’t quite measure up to the Ink Business Preferred.
+This card offers a generous $750 bonus cash back after you spend $7,500 on purchases in the first 3 months from account opening, but the ongoing earning of points/cash back doesn’t quite measure up to the Ink Business Preferred.

 On the other hand, you’ll never pay an annual fee (for the primary or employee cards) and you can take advantage of 0% introductory APR on all purchases for the first 12 months, then a variable APR of 13.24% – 19.24% applies.
 This could be just the financial flexibility you need to get your startup cash flow positive.

 Read our review of the Chase Ink Cash credit card.

 Capital One Spark Cash for Business: Simple cash earnings and free employee cards

 Although you may be more familiar with Chase or Amex, Capital One also offers a strong suite of business credit cards that may be perfect for your next startup venture.
 The Capital One Spark Cash for Business card offers a similar $500 sign-up bonus (after you spend $4,500 on purchases in the first three months of account opening)as well as ongoing earnings at a flat 2% cash back.